beanbool/first/readme.txt

-This is a git project.
+This is a git project and this is first line.
-this is second line.
+This is second line.
+How are you?